turingschool-examples/code_retreat/README.md

 ### `RobotSimulator`

-Beyond the robot itself, there shall be a `RobotSimulator` which can...
+Beyond the robot itself, create a `RobotSimulator` which can...

 * place a robot at an arbitrary coordinate with a bearing
 * take an instruction sequence like `"LARA"` and cause a robot to turn left, advance, turn right, and advance.